BobKoto/bob-site/index.md

       }
 </style>

-### Enjoy looking around especially at the [Game Gallery](https://bobkoto.github.io/bob-site/image02) where you'll find screen shots and videos of Android games built with Unity along with their links to Github.
+### Enjoy looking around especially at the [Game Gallery](https://bobkoto.github.io/bob-site/image02) where you'll find screen shots and videos of Android games built with Unity, along with their links to Github.

 ### The WebGL [Game Lab](https://bobkoto.github.io/bob-site/gamelab) has games you can play right now in your browser.
 No ads or anything, just games you can enjoy for absolutely free.